 Once it’s approved and everyone’s agreed on a certain price per share, I agree to let the SPAC acquire my company.

 So now, the SPAC — which was listed as Nice to Meat You, Inc. — changes to Bohen’s Beef Jerky.
 So my company is listed, but I never actually had to do an IPO.

 IPOs and SPACs can both result in a listed company, but the road to get there is quite different.

 SPACs have been around for decades.
 But they’re suddenly getting super hot.

-For one, we’ve seen some compelling success stories in recent memory.
+For one, we’ve seen some pretty compelling success stories in recent memory.

-Last year, Sri-Lanka-born billionaire Chamath Palihapitiya formed Social Capital Hedosophia as a SPAC, which merged with Virgin Galactic Holdings, Inc. (NYSE: SPCE.)
+In 2019, Sri-Lanka-born billionaire Chamath Palihapitiya formed Social Capital Hedosophia as a SPAC, which merged with Virgin Galactic Holdings, Inc. (NYSE: SPCE).
 Through this process, Virgin Galactic was brought to market without dealing with the roadshow.